-- Looking for a buffalo chicken pasta that has a milder, buttery flavor?
-Use buffalo sauce instead of the Frank's hot sauce.
+- Are you looking for buffalo chicken pasta with a milder, buttery flavor?
+Use buffalo sauce instead of Frank's hot sauce.

 - Shred block cheese instead of buying bags of pre-shredded cheese.
 Bagged cheese has a powder added to it to keep it from sticking and clumping together.
 Freshly shredded cheese tastes better and melts creamier.

 - Blue cheese has a stronger flavor that some people do not enjoy.
-Serve blue cheese dressing and blue cheese crumbles on the side as an option for anyone that loves that flavor.
+Serve blue cheese dressing and blue cheese crumbles on the side as an option for anyone who loves that flavor.

 This buffalo chicken casserole is a complete meal on its own.
-Although, having extra sides and desserts always makes a dinner better.
-Here are a few ideas for recipes that we love.
+Although having extra sides and desserts always makes a dinner better.
+Here are a few ideas for recipes that we love with it.